mlrun/mlrun/docs/concepts/decorators-and-auto-logging.md

 ...
 ```

 > **Note:** If the inputs does not have a type input, the decorator would assume the parameter type in {py:class}`mlrun.datastore.DataItem`.
-Similarly, if you specify `inputs=False`, all the run inputs are assumed to be of type `mlrun.datastore.DataItem`.
+If you specify `inputs=False`, all the run inputs are assumed to be of type `mlrun.datastore.DataItem`.
+You also have the option to specify a dictionary where each key is the name of the input and the value is the type.

 ## Logging return values as artifacts